aragon/aragon-court/docs/4-entry-points/1-controller.md

     - Ensure that the dispute has not been executed yet
     - Ensure that the dispute's last round adjudication phase has ended
 - **State transitions:**
-    - Compute the final ruling in the Court module
+    - Compute the final ruling in the DisputesManager module
     - Execute the `Arbitrable` contract linked to the dispute based on the decided ruling

 ### 4.1.4.
 Set config